mokolodi1/myvisaangel/README.md

 Work in progress!

+1. Create a new EC2 box.
+- Add the IP to the DNS on [hover.com](https://hover.com).
-Add port 80 (HTTP) to the inbound rules for the security group.
+- Add port 80 (HTTP) to the inbound rules for the security group.

-Run these commands after connecting to your new AWS box.
+- Connect: `ssh -i myvisaangel.pem ubuntu@b1.myvisaangel.com`
+- Do the following:

 ```sh
 # Grab the code from GitHub and go into the code's folder